POST/v2/namespaces/:namespace

 The condition syntax matches the filters parameter in the query API, with an additional feature: you can reference the new value being written using $ref_new references.
 These look like {"$ref_new": "attr_123"} and can be used in place of value literals.

-This condition ensures that each upsert is only processed if the new document value has a newer "updated_at" timestamp than its current version.
+The newer timestamp example ensures that each upsert is only processed if the new document value has a newer updated_at timestamp than its current version.

 Like upsert_condition, but for patch_rows and patch_columns.